youshaac-bit/retell-sip-integration-example/README.md

 ```

 Of course, substitute in your own from and to phone numbers.
 The example above assumes that you have created a BYOC trunk on jambonz that you will use to outdial the user.

-## Various features

-### Receiving agent events
-To receive agent events, go to the Webhook Settings panel in the Retell dashboard for your agent and add the URL where this application is running, with a path of "/agent-events".
-The code [here](./lib/webhooks/endpoints/agent-events.js) will be executed.
-Currently this code simply logs they event payloads but you can change to suit your needs.

 ## I'm new to jambonz and I need more help!